-There was a consensus among participants that the development of nitrogen fixing crops would be a revolutionary development for crop production.
+There was a consensus among participants that the development of nitrogen fixing crops (which extract nitrogen from the air and use it to grow) would be a revolutionary development for crop production.
 Participants would enthusiastically adopt the use of nitrogen fixing crops such as wheat and canola, assuming yield would not be sacrificed despite decreased fertilizer inputs.
 The Federal government will need to continue to fund agricultural research to support the implementation of new climate smart crop varieties.

 Many participants across categories voiced concerns associated with the public perception of genetics and seed breeding technologies.
 Industry further downstream in the supply chain and government have a role in marketing the benefits of transgenic crops to the public.
 Effective marketing and education will be essential with increasing adoption of crop genetic and seed breeding technologies to ensure accurate and accessible information is available to consumers, maintaining and further cultivating public's trust in producers and Canadian farms.
 The Federal government will need to ensure genetic and seed breeding technologies are being approved and regulated in a manner that does not delay the implementation of this technology while simultaneously maintaining consumer confidence.
-Emission reduction benefits, climate and adverse weather resiliency, and reduced input requirements of genetic and seed breeding technologies were recognized as an accumulative result according to geneticist participants, who additionally re-enforced the importance of these technologies being implemented as soon as possible, so benefits can begin to aggregate.
+Emission reduction benefits, climate and adverse weather resiliency, and reduced input requirements of genetic and seed breeding technologies were recognized as an accumulative result according to geneticist participants.
+They additionally reenforced the importance of these technologies being implemented as soon as possible, so benefits can begin to aggregate.